 Self-awareness is key

 The first step of self-care is self-awareness.
 Naming your current emotions can steer you in the right direction.
 When we identify our feelings, we can better determine how to meet our own needs, be they spiritual, physical, or mental.
 Consider how you can engage in self-care on both the short-term and the long-term level.
 What does your mind, body and soul need in this moment?
 Are you feeling restless? overwhelmed? exhausted? depleted? lonely? anxious?

 The key is to have a plan of action so we can address our self-care needs instead of powering through and becoming that grumpy mom who snaps at everyone!
 I find it helpful to keep a list on my phone of self-care activities that fill my soul.
 These are ideas that have helped me feel refreshed and renewed in the past: journaling, taking a walk, sipping hot tea, reading good fiction, deep breathing, gentle yoga, and coloring.
 The list will look different for everyone!

 The biggest obstacle

 I can hear you now.
 You don’t have enough time for self-care!
 This is a struggle for me too.
 It’s hard to balance meaningful self-care and the demands of being a full-time mom.
 I’ve spent a lot of time this year thinking about how to be wise with our time as busy Christian moms, and I’ve written a book to help us do just that!

 Packed with practical wisdom and biblical inspiration, “Around the Clock Mom: Make the Most of Your God-Given Time” will help you live more intentionally and feel less distracted and overwhelmed.
-You can pre-order the Kindle version now!
+Order a paperback copy, or an e-book here!
 My hope and prayer for all of us walking into the new year is that we would treat our own self-care as an act of stewardship of the gifts God has given us!